novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 'I need to persuade them in person, not through someone else.'

-With this thought, he soon met with one of the nine-dan players and requested a match with ComBrain.
+With this thought, he soon met with one of the nine-dan players and requested a match with Komnoe.

 He was flatly rejected.